 For the ricotta mixture:

-- 1 16 oz container ricotta
+- 1 16 oz container of ricotta cheese

 - 1 egg